 The Issuer may apply for the consent of the Noteholders to amend these Terms (waiver).

-The grant of a waiver for the amendment of these Terms shall be decided by the Noteholders in accordance with Section 12 above.
+The grant of a consent or waiver for the amendment of these Terms shall be decided by the Noteholders in accordance with Section 12 above, whereas only the Issuer may convene the meeting of the Noteholders or initiate written voting procedure for such purpose.

 A decision on changing the Maturity Date, amending the rate of Interest, altering the quorum or majority required to pass any decision or to grant any consent or amending the provisions for Extraordinary Early Redemption of the Notes (i.e. the provisions of Section 8 of these Terms) or modifying this Section 16.1.3, is adopted if so decided by Majority Noteholders.
-Any other amendment to these Terms is adopted in case Noteholders holding in aggregate Notes with the Nominal Value representing more than 50% of the aggregate Nominal Value of all Notes held by Noteholders present at the relevant meeting of Noteholders, where such amendment is decided, vote in favour of such decision.
+Any other amendment to these Terms is adopted in case Noteholders holding in aggregate Notes with the Nominal Value representing more than 50% of the aggregate Nominal Value of all Notes held by Noteholders present at the relevant meeting of Noteholders or participating in the written voting procedure, where such amendment is decided, vote in favour of such decision.

 All amendments and supplements to these Terms shall enter into force as of the moment of signing the amendments by the Issuer and the Collateral Agent, which shall be entered into after issuing the waivers by the Noteholders concerning such amendments and supplements.
 For the avoidance of doubt, all amendments and supplements to these Terms which affect the Collateral and/or rights and/or obligations of the Collateral Agent shall be subject to the prior written approval of the Collateral Agent, however, such approval shall not be unreasonably withheld by the Collateral Agent.